FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 6. Select the record type (NS).

-7. Enter the name provided on the Falix domain site.
+7. Enter the hostname provided on the Falix domain site.

 8. Enter the primary and secondary nameservers.